ValerieNguy/ECE-228-Deep-Beamforming/README.md

 **Follow the below steps to reproduce these results:**
 1. Download DeepMIMOv2 dataset generation files from https://www.deepmimo.net/versions/v2-matlab/
    and the source data of the 'O1_60' scenario from https://www.deepmimo.net/scenarios/o1-scenario/.
 2. Run the Generate_DL_data.m in MATLAB to produce the dataset.
 Do not clear the workspace as few variables will be reused for figure plotting.
-Dataset will be stored in DLCB_Dataset folder.
+Dataset will be stored in DLCB_dataset_matlab folder.
 3. Run the DL_beamforming.ipynb for deep learning model.
 This should produce 15 files named DL_Result%.mat.
 Store these in your local MATLAB folder.
 4. Run the Generate_Figure_dataset_mobility.m to plot the two figures.